-Here’s my list of the clothing items I packed, which ultimately gave me 12 outfit combinations for both work and personal wear.
+Here’s exactly what I packed, which gave me 12 different outfit combinations for work meetings and after-hours exploring:

 - Bottoms: black trousers / blue jeans / black midi skirt